1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

      - Process initiated by Presednet Eduardo Frei between chile and the Us for the gradual purchases by chile of 51% of the shares of US-owned copper companies.
      - Might relate to the mining strikes.
 6. World Bank:
-     - UN financial instituation created b
+     - UN financial instituation created to lend money to deveopting nations, but also put financial/political power on them.
+     - Double edge sword
 7. Inter-American Development Bank (IADB):
+     -
 8. Salvador Allende

 9. Shock Groups: